khemingkapat/cpe_code/db_system/integrity_enhancement/answers.md

 where h.hotelName = 'Grosvenor Hotel'
 and b.hotelNo = h.hotelNo
 and current_date between b.dateFrom and b.dateTo
-and r.roomNo = b.roomNo and r.hotelNo = b.hotelNo
+and r.roomNo = b.roomNo and r.hotelNo = b.hotelNo;
 ```
 ## List the rooms that are currently unoccupied at the Grosvenor Hotel.
 to see unoccupied, we need to make sure that that room no is not in the `bookings` table column `roomNo`